sickomood/sdx6ue_ue1/SECURITY.md

 ## 3. Pipeline Hardening

 The assignment requires at least three hardening measures to be implemented and explained.
-The following measures are relevant for this pipeline.
+The following measures were implemented in the pipeline.

+---

 ### Hardening measure 1: Least-privilege permissions

 **Implemented**

-Each job already defines explicit permissions, for example:
+Each job defines explicit minimal permissions, for example:

 ```yaml
 permissions:
   contents: read
 ```

-Some jobs additionally use:
+Additional permissions are only granted where required:

 ```yaml
 packages: write
 security-events: write
 ```

-This is a good hardening step because GitHub Actions otherwise may get broader default permissions than necessary.
-Reducing permissions lowers the impact if a workflow step or action is compromised.
+This reduces the attack surface.
+If a job or action is compromised, the attacker only has limited access instead of full repository permissions.

+---

 ### Hardening measure 2: Fail the scan on serious vulnerabilities

-**Recommended improvement**
+**Implemented**

-At the moment, the Trivy configuration uses:
+The Trivy configuration was changed from:

 ```yaml
 exit-code: '0'
 ```

-That means vulnerabilities are reported, but the pipeline does not fail.

-A hardened version would be:
+to:

 ```yaml
 exit-code: '1'
 severity: HIGH,CRITICAL
 ```

+This ensures that the pipeline fails when high or critical vulnerabilities are detected, instead of only reporting them.
-This is important because a security scan that never blocks delivery is mostly informational.
+This change is important because a security scan without enforcement does not effectively reduce risk.

-If the goal is actual risk reduction, the pipeline should stop when severe issues are detected.
+---

 ### Hardening measure 3: Prevent secrets exposure on forked pull requests

-**Recommended improvement**

-Forked pull requests are a common attack path in CI systems.
-To reduce that risk, secret-using jobs should not run for untrusted forks without approval.

-A common control is to guard sensitive jobs, for example:
+**Implemented**

+Sensitive jobs are restricted to trusted repositories using a condition like:

 ```yaml
 if: github.event_name != 'pull_request' || github.event.pull_request.head.repo.fork == false
 ```

-This helps prevent accidental secret exposure to code from external contributors.
+This prevents workflows triggered from untrusted forked repositories from accessing secrets such as `DOCKER_TOKEN`.
+This is a critical protection against supply chain attacks via malicious pull requests.

+---

 ### Hardening measure 4: SBOM generation

-**Recommended improvement**

-A Software Bill of Materials (SBOM) improves transparency by documenting which components and dependencies are part of the delivered artifact.

-Example approach:
+**Implemented**

+An SBOM (Software Bill of Materials) step was added:

 ```yaml
 - uses: anchore/sbom-action@v0
 ```

-This is useful because:

-- it helps identify affected components when a vulnerability is disclosed
-- it improves traceability
+This improves transparency and allows tracking of dependencies in case of vulnerabilities.
-- it supports later auditing
+It also supports auditing and incident response.

+---

-### Hardening measure 5: Image signing or provenance
+### Hardening measure 5: Image signing / provenance

-**Recommended improvement**
+**Considered improvement**

-Another strong improvement would be signing container images or generating provenance attestations, for example with `cosign` or SLSA-related tooling.
+Another strong improvement would be signing container images or generating provenance data using tools such as `cosign` or SLSA.

-Benefits:

-- consumers can verify image authenticity
-- tampering becomes easier to detect
-- trust in released artifacts increases
+This would allow verification of image integrity and origin.

 ---